cscendaya/cscendaya/README.md

 <p>
 Initializes a new, empty Git repository in the current directory to start tracking changes and manage versions of files.
 By default, running git init in a directory initializes Git in that directory itself.

-To initialize a Git repository in a specific folder, a folder name must be given in this format: git init [name of the Folder].
+To initialize a Git repository in a specific folder, a folder name must be given in this format: git init "name of the Folder".
 </p>
 <h5 align="center"> Here is an example that initializes a new Git repository within a specified directory named 'folderName' inside the current directory (cscendaya).</h5>
 <center><img src="https://github.com/cscendaya/cscendaya/blob/main/uploaded%20pics/clone.png?raw=true"></center>